rysonw/FacialRecognitionApp/README.md

 ### Overview and Purpose:

 This app is a basic facial detection app.
 Using the Emgu.CV module, we are able to use AI and build our own model to recognize faces present in the picture.
-We can also take images an generate real-time mood detection and display the statistics through the power of the Google Cloud Vision API.
+We can also take images an generate real-time mood detection and display the statistics through the Google Cloud Vision API.
 <br>

 ### Turning on the Camera and Detecting Faces: